Linen vs Cotton: Which Bed Sheets Are For You?

 Linen bedding has a higher price point than cotton because the production process is more complicated, and it takes longer to make.
 Cheap linen can feel stiff and scratchy but invest in the good quality stuff and it should be soft and airy from the get-go.

 Whilst Russia and Kazakhstan have the highest rates of flax production, some of the finest flax is sourced in Western Europe, most notably Belgium & France.

 At Bedfolk, our 100% linen is made from only the finest calibre materials, by the best makers in the world.
 In this case, that means Belgian and French flax, woven in the same world-class mill our 100% cotton bedding is crafted in.

 Cotton vs linen – which bed material is best?

 The look and feel of cotton

 With cotton, comes choice.
 There are two main types of weave to choose from in the world of high quality cotton bedding - percale and sateen, and the difference in look and feel can be dramatic.

 Percale cotton bedding

 A percale weave uses a traditional criss-cross pattern - one thread over, and one thread under.
-It has a matte finish that feels crisp and cool to the touch (like your favourite shirt).
+It has a matte finish that feels cool to the touch (like your favourite shirt).
 The breathability of these sheets make them well suited to hot sleepers.

 Sateen cotton bedding